MartinBarker/opus-recorder/README.md

-how to run this server using nodejs:
+# how to run this server using nodejs:
 Run these commands:
 `npm i`
 `node index.js`
 Connect to http://localhost:3000/

+# how to record high quality audio:
+In options UI on website, change these values: numberOfChannels=2 bitDepth=32
+Record audio, save as WAV

 # Opus & Wave Recorder